yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2021/index.md

 ## The Buffer Cache Rewrite

-WWhile we have a [dedicated article detailing the improvements from the Buffer Cache Rewrite](https://yuzu-emu.org/entry/yuzu-bcr/) [(BCR)](https://github.com/yuzu-emu/yuzu/pull/5741), [Rodrigo](https://github.com/ReinUsesLisp) didn't sit idle and continued to improve the buffer cache.
+While we have a [dedicated article detailing the improvements from the Buffer Cache Rewrite](https://yuzu-emu.org/entry/yuzu-bcr/) [(BCR)](https://github.com/yuzu-emu/yuzu/pull/5741), [Rodrigo](https://github.com/ReinUsesLisp) didn't sit idle and continued to improve the buffer cache.
 These new changes and improvements deserve some time in the spotlight.
 For the full context, we advise reading the dedicated article before continuing.

 {{< single-title-imgs
     "The BCR offers performance and rendering improvements (Xenoblade Chronicles Definitive Edition)"